bluehabit/finance/stocks/quick-guide.md

 Probably not going to use much:
 * EMA exponential moving average (probably not going to use this one more for short trades)
-* VWAP is intraday only, so must pick time frame less than 24h for it  to display correctly
+* VWAP is intraday only, so must pick time frame less than 24h for it  to display correctly, volume weighted adjusted price below orange line average person today who bought losing money if above average person who bought making money going into close if average person is a loser more likely to sell than if they are making money

 ## Plan the Work, Work the Plan